ajf214/personal-arm-templates/Boilerplate/managing-blueprints-as-code.md

 * Keeping blueprints in source control
 * Putting blueprints in a CI/CD or release pipeline

+## How to use this guide
+This guide references the files in this directory and deploys the Boilerplate blueprint.

 ## Structure of blueprint artifacts
 A blueprint consists of the main blueprint json file and a series of artifact json files.
 Simple 😊
 <img src="image of blueprint directory" />